astrorama/PHZ_NNPZ/doc/reference_sample_format.md

 ![](images/Index_file_format.png)

 - The first 8 bytes contain the object identifier as a long signed integer
+- The next 2 bytes contain the file index in which the SED is located, as a sort unsigned integer
 - The next 8 bytes contain the position of the SED of the object in the SED data file, as a long signed integer
+- The next 2 bytes contain the file index in which the PDZ is located, as a sort unsigned integer
 - The last 8 bytes contain the position of the PDZ of the object in the PDZ data file, as a long signed integer

-If the PDZ or SED data file does not yet contain data for a given template (for example if the SED file is created first and the PDZ file in a second run or vice versa), the corresponding column contain the value -1.
-Because of the appending rules of the data binary files, if the index file contains a position different than -1, all previous positions must also be different than -1.
+If the PDZ or SED data file does not yet contain data for a given template (for example if the SED file is created first and the PDZ file in a second run or vice versa), the corresponding file index column contains the value 0 and the corresponding location column contains the value -1.
+Note that the order the objects are stored in the SED and PDZ data does not need to match the order in the index file.
+This allows for having intermediate objects with missing data.
-Similarly, if a position is marked as -1, all the consecutive positions must be -1.

 File validation rules
 ---------------------